 The Bursary Sub-committee will evaluate submissions based on the following criteria:

-- The applicant's career goals and those goals' relevance to the Division mission statement.
+- The applicant's career goals must be relevant to the Division mission and objectives.

-- The submitted essay, which shall be reviewed for the essay's relevance to the Division mission statement, how the essay addresses one or more of the purposes/objectives of the Division, and the essay's organization, clarity, and references.
+- The submitted essay, which shall be reviewed for how it addresses one or more of the mission and/or objectives of the Division, and the essay's organization, clarity, and quality of references.

-The bursary, in the amount of $2,000, will be awarded to the successful student by approximately mid-August 2019.
+Two bursaries, in the amount of $2,000 each, will be awarded to the successful student by approximately mid-August 2020.
 The Engineers and Geoscientists in the Resource Sector Division reserves the right not to award the bursary if a suitable candidate is not found.
 A successful applicant from the immediately preceding year will not be considered.

 Prior to award, the selected candidate shall provide confirmation of current registration in an accredited school to the Bursary Sub-Committee.

 ↰ Back to Division main page